 In-depth study of selected operas composed by W. A. Mozart (Don Giovanni, The Marriage of Figaro, Cosi fan tutte and The Magic Flute).
 Each opera is examined within the context of its creation and reception in 18th century Vienna, is scrutinized for how issues of gender and class are presented on stage.
 Students learn about opera as a genre, its social role and implications, and the methods to analyze plots and musical forms of individual works, to consider how music changes our understanding of the text or how singing differs from speech.

+Prerequisite is MUS 301 or instructor's permission.
 An in-depth study of European Art Music within its historic, social, political, and economic environment, with emphasis placed on analysis of representative pieces of all eras and genres.
 Secular and sacred, vocal and instrumental music from the origins of notation in the 9th century to the present time.
-Prerequisite: MUS 300 (or MUS 100 and permission of instructor).

 Examination of the development of art and music within the Western tradition from the Middle Ages to the present through the study of representative figures.
 Focuses on the direction of changes as seen in the work of a few major artists and musicians.
 Offered Fall.